carpentries/carpentries.org-archive/_posts/2024/07/2024-07-30-lesson-cffs.md

 ## Towards FAIR metadata for lessons

-We currently anticipate a yearly release cycle for stable lessons.
+In future, we hope to establish a yearly release cycle for stable lessons.
 Lessons in the early stages of development, which can be expected to undergo relatively frequent and dramatic changes, may be released more often and less regularly.
 Before each release, we plan to verify the `CITATION.cff` file, and then create a new release with the version tag in the form `YYYY-MM-DD`.

 Ideally, the CFF file is continuously modified with pull requests (or merge requests) that bring in lesson changes.
 With pull/merge requests as the main mechanism to suggest changes, updating the author information becomes part of code/lesson review, and is ideally not postponed to the time when we finalize a new release.